What Region Is Madrid In Spain

 Geographical and Environmental Features

 The landscape of the Community of Madrid is diverse, ranging from the urban sprawl of the capital city to the rugged terrain of the Sierra de Guadarrama mountains.
-The Sierra de Guadarrama forms the northern boundary of the region and provides a natural barrier that influences the climate and environment.
+Practically speaking, the Sierra de Guadarrama forms the northern boundary of the region and provides a natural barrier that influences the climate and environment.
 The highest peak in the region is Peñalara, reaching an altitude of 2,428 meters (7,966 feet).

 Historical Context